dzoladz/cool-info/content/post/authority.md

-tags = ["cataloging", "cool-cat"] title = "Authority Anyone?" math = false summary = """COOL has very recently partnered with Backstage Library Works."""
+tags = ["cataloging", "cool-cat"] title = "Authority Anyone?" math = false summary = "COOL has very recently partnered with Backstage Library Works."
 +++

 One of the biggest factors in having a successful catalog for your library or consortium is having good records!